ai4he/VR_Project/VR_Application/README.md

 # VR Project

-#### This folder files include basic VR enviorment scene.Before run this files in your computer please do the following
+#### This folder files include basic VR enviorment scene.Before run this files in your computer, please do the following

 * Download the Unity software.
 * Download the VR Project.